munjed80/arabic-kids-shibl/docs/PRODUCT.md

 ## Non-goals (MVP)
 - No child accounts or social login.
 - No generative AI, chat, or voice input.
-- No backend services beyond minimal auth database.
+- No backend services beyond minimal auth JSON store for parents.
 - No payment or monetization hooks (subscription UI is placeholder).

 ## Level 1 definition